pochih/CBIR/USAGE.md

 Let me show you how to use the code.

-It can divided to two part.
+It can divided to two parts.

 ### Part1: make your image database
 When you clone the repository, it will look like this: